Acacia viscidula, Sticky Wattle, is an erect shrub reaching a height of 3 metres.

 Very small staminate flowers are produced in globular heads, with up to 35 flowers per head, with heads solitary or in clusters of 2 in leaf axils; pale yellow and appearing from September to November.

 Author’s notes: Sticky Wattle would be a useful addition to an informal hedge or screen.
 Light pruning, after flowering, would prevent plants becoming straggly.
 A well-grown, dense Acacia viscidula would provide safe nesting sites for small native birds.

 We know the Sticky Wattle from when we lived on our property, Yallaroo, west of Armidale, on the NSW Northern Tablelands.

-Once stock was removed from the property one of the native species to regenerate in large numbers was A. viscidula.
+Once stock was removed from the property, it regenerated in large numbers along with other natives.
 It was one of seven wattles that occurred naturally on Yallaroo.

 Propagation is by seed that should be soaked in boiling water before sowing.
 Cutting propagation should be possible.
 We never attempted to propagate this species because we already had a plethora of regenerating specimens.

 The type specimen was named in the mid 1800’s from material collected on the banks of the Lachlan River by Charles Fraser.